ALTIBASE/Documents/Manuals/Altibase_7.2/eng/iSQL User's Manual.md

 After editing (employees was replaced with orders)

 ```
-iSQL> h 		<- The history list currently in the isql buffer
+iSQL> h 		<- The history list currently in the iSQL buffer
 1  : SELECT * FROM customers;
 2  : SELECT * FROM employees;
  : SELECT * FROM orders;